gggliuye/gggliuye.github.io/Study/Finance/theory/01words.md

 * This predetermined price at which the buyer of the put option can sell the underlying security is called the **strike** price.
 * A put option becomes more valuable as the price of the underlying stock or security decreases.

 To [Hedge](https://www.investopedia.com/terms/h/hedge.asp) (对冲) is to <u>take an offsetting position</u> in an asset or investment that reduces the price risk of an existing position.
 A hedge is therefore a trade that is made with the purpose of reducing the risk of adverse price movements in another asset.
 Normally, a hedge consists of taking the opposite position in a related security or in a derivative security based on the asset to be hedged.

 [Speculation](https://www.investopedia.com/terms/s/speculation.asp) (投机), or speculative trading, refers to the act of conducting a financial transaction that has substantial risk of losing value but also holds the expectation of a significant gain or other major value.
 With speculation, the risk of loss is more than offset by the possibility of a substantial gain or other recompense.

 [Arbitrage](https://www.investopedia.com/terms/a/arbitrage.asp) (套利) is the simultaneous purchase and sale of the same or similar asset in different markets in order to profit from <u>market inefficiencies.</u>

-**Risk-Free Rate**: The risk-free rate is the theoretical return on an investment with zero risk of financial loss.
-**Long-term government bond yields**, such as 10-year Treasury bonds, reflect the interest investors demand for lending money to the government over a longer period.
-**Inflation rate** measures the rate at which prices for goods and services increase over time, eroding the purchasing power of money.
-* Risk-free rate: Anchored by short-term central bank policies.
-* Long-term yields: Reflect inflation expectations, real returns, and risk premia.
-* Inflation rate: Influences both, as it determines the erosion of purchasing power.
-Their relative closeness depends on the macroeconomic and policy environment.